jolleyDesign/search-cli/README.md

 Command line tool for searching the web.
 Opens search results in your system's default web browser.

+TODO:
-TODO: add arguments for opening in alternate browsers.
+-[ ] add arguments for opening in alternate browsers -[ ] add dotfile config for setting default search engine -[ ] add more search engines :)

 ## Installation
 Download the script: